antoniovs1029/SMH-Probabilities-Experiments/README.md

 ## Output and printers
 + **Topics distributions file** - a file using the mentioned format, where each line is a topic, and each element is a word in the topic, followed by their probability given the topic.
 The words are sorted by probability.
 By default, the extension of this file is *.probs*

-The module *topicsprinter.py* includes different classes for printing the topics distributions file:
+The module *printers.py* includes different classes for printing the topics distributions and the documents related to the topic.
-+ **Multiple Files Printer** - Prints a file for each topic, listing the words of the topic sorted by their probabilities, and adding some other statistics.
-+ **Single File Summary Printer** - Prints a file with a summary of all topics; that is, a list of the top words of each topic and some statistics.
-+ **

 # Implemented Methods
 The idea of the repository is to explore different methods of assigning probabilities to the words given the topic.
 Currently there is only one implemented method.
 + **Method 1** - Assigns probabilities by assuming that all occurrences of the word in the corpus are produced by a given topic.
 This is somewhat a loose assumption, as it implies that every document where a given word appears is associated with every topic that contains such word.
 Future methods shall take into account that not every document is related to the topic.